lucasbasquerotto/ai-media/PROJECT_PLAN.md

 - Expand guidelines into detailed plot, dialogue, and scene descriptions
 - Tools: GPT-4, Claude, Mistral, NovelAI

-### Step 3: Use AI to Generate Scene Drafts
+### Step 3: Use AI to Generate Scene Sketches
-- Combine story, character, and scenario art into draft panels
+- Create a simple black and white sketch (draft) for each chapter, based only on the story and dialogue (no character or scenario art yet)
-- Tools: Python PIL, Node.js Canvas, Storyboarder, Figma
+- Tools: Python PIL (black & white), basic drawing libraries, or simple sketch generation tools

 ### Step 4: Use AI to Create Illustrations of Characters
 - Tools: Stable Diffusion (Anything V5, Counterfeit, MeinaMix), Waifu Diffusion, ControlNet